bryanwhiting/blog/book-review/the-oxford-inklings-lewis-tolkien-and-their-circle.md

 ---
 ![The Oxford inklings](../img/book-the-oxford-inklings.jpeg){.preview-image}

+2024-02-15

+- Tolkien invented a common language to form the derivative languages.
+- Myth is a discovery of truth.
+- Tolkien felt like he was discovering the worlds, rather than creating them.

 2024-02-14

 - summary: writers influence each other over time.
 Meeting at pubs weekly to review writing.